 Choreography Synthesis as Compliance.
 We briefly introduce the compliance relation that tells whether some contracts can be combined to describe a correct interaction.
-We reuse the main results from [10]: a set of contracts is compliant if it can be assigned a choreography, i.e. a global type.
+We reuse the main results from [16]: a typing system which assigns a (unique) global type to a set of local types.
+We say that a set of contracts (i.e., local types) is compliant if it can be assigned a choreography, i.e., a global type.

-For simplicity, we use only a subset of the global types in [10] (we conjecture that extending this would not pose any difficulties).
-The main difference is that, in the style of [6, 8], we replace channels with participant names.
+For simplicity, we use only a subset of the global types originally supported (we conjecture that extending this would not pose any difficulties).
+The main difference is that, in the style of [9, 11], we replace channels with participant names.